- What is the Schengen area?

 Several countries including the United States, Canada, Australia, Japan, New Zealand do not need to obtain a Schengen visa to travel to Europe.
 In this article you will find answers to the most common questions to make your trip to Europe as straightforward as possible.

-For years it has been possible to travel to the Schengen area or zone for tourism, family visit and short stays of up to 90 days.
+For years it has been possible to travel to the Schengen area or zone for tourism, family visit and short stays of up to 90 days without having to obtain a Schengen visa.
 All this thanks to the exemption agreements that exist between several countries and the European Union.

 What is the Schengen area?